mttwchtr/Backend-Development-Notes/README.md

 </body>
 </html>
 ```
 > If you click the first button and then quickly click the second one, you'll see that the alert does not appear until the circles have finished being rendered.
 The first operation blocks the second one until it has finished running.
 Why is this?
-The answer is because JavaScript, generally speaking, is single threaded.
-At this point we need to introduce the concept of threads. - https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts
+The answer is because JavaScript, generally speaking, is single threaded. - https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts

 * An example of an asynchronous function
 ```javascript